darkorsa/cordo/README.md

 composer sql-import resources/database/sql/oauth.sql
 ```

 it will create all the neccessary db tables.
+Endpoints for oAuth are already there located in *app/Auth/UI/Http/routes.php*, the default ClientID is *Cordo*.

 ## How things work